App Marketing Strategy

 Saves are the strongest positive signal — design your content to be save-worthy

-Slideshows have a longer distribution window than video, often 48-72 hours
+Slideshows have a longer distribution window than video

 Re-shares to DMs count as high-quality engagement that triggers wider distribution